KiranKokateGitHub/Netflix-Movies-and-TV-Shows-Clustering_UnsupervisedML/README.md

 # UnsupervisedML2

-Project Name - Netflix Movies and TV Shows Clustering Contribution - Individual
+# Project Name - Netflix Movies and TV Shows Clustering

-Name - Kiran
+Contribution - Individual

-Problem Statement
+# Name - Kiran

-Write Problem Statement Here.
+# Problem Statement

 The objective of this undertaking is to examine the collection of movies and TV shows on Netflix, sourced from the third-party search engine Flixable, and categorize them into meaningful clusters.
 This effort aims to improve user satisfaction and reduce subscriber attrition for Netflix, the leading online streaming service provider globally, with a subscriber base exceeding 220 million as of the second quarter of 2022.
 By delving into the dataset, encompassing content available up to 2019, we intend to reveal fresh perspectives and patterns in the swiftly expanding domain of streaming entertainment.